Russian Empire at the 1912 Summer Olympics: Rowing

 One rower represented Russia.
 It was the nation's first appearance in rowing.
 Kuusik advanced to the semifinals in the single sculls before being defeated, taking the bronze medal.

 (Ranks given are within each crew's heat.)

 Sailing

 Seventeen sailors represented Russia.
 It was the nation's first appearance in sailing.
 Neither of Russia's eight metre boats were able to score any points, but the nation's ten metre boat finished in the top three of both races; that boat lost the race-off for second place and settled for the bronze medal.

 (7 points for 1st in each race, 3 points for 2nd, 1 point for 3rd.
 Race-off to break ties in total points if necessary for medal standings.)

 Shooting

 Twenty six shooters competed for Russia.
 It was the first appearance of the nation in shooting.
-The Russian shooters won a pair of medals—a silver in the team military pistol and Blau's bronze in the trap—in their debut performance in the sport.
+The Russian shooters won a pair of medals—a silver in the team rapid fire pistol and Blau's bronze in the trap—in their debut performance in the sport.